phanbao13/key_ecommerce/README.md

 * No cargo firm selecting when purchasing.
 * Mobile devices are not supported, yet.
 Contributons are welcome!

-## Contributing

-If you want to contribute to this project you can email me - antkaynak1@gmail.com or you can pull request.

 ## Versioning

 This project does not have versioning and made with learning purposes.